 Another recent study brought this headline and study to Inman News…

-IMPORTANTIs convenience the main reason for considering such a program?
-Usually, convenience is the ONLY reason but please consider the MANY factors that come into play when "convenience" is the driving force.
-THREE POINTS TO CONSIDER...
+Is convenience the main reason for considering such a program?
+Usually, convenience is the ONLY reason to sacrifice equity.
+Please consider the MANY factors that come into play when “convenience” is the driving force. iBuyer Consultant offers THREE POINTS TO CONSIDER…

-- You lose the ability to test the market. iBuyer companies are smart...They targeted certain markets for a reason.
-The price points, home characteristics, and locations are always considered in any iBuyer Program, which typically are the ones that sell the fastest and often could result in MULTIPLE OFFERS.
+- You lose the ability to test the market. iBuyer companies are smart…They targeted certain markets for a reason.
+The price points, home characteristics, and locations are always considered in any iBuyer Program.
+Typically the homes that sell the fastest and often could result in MULTIPLE OFFERS by allowing us to list.
 We recently sold a 140k TH for 10k over asking price with multiple offers.
-We sold an inside beltline home for a record cost per sf and NO iBuyer program would've touched it.
+We sold an inside beltline home for a record cost per SF and NO iBuyer program would’ve touched it.

-- If multiple offers come into play, higher due diligence nonrefundable money is usually in play which brings more leverage to the seller, allowing for better negotiating in repairs (if any at all).
-Often they will purchase "as is"!
+- If multiple offers come into play, higher due diligence nonrefundable money is usually in play.
+This tactic brings more leverage to the seller, allowing for better negotiating in repairs (if any at all).
+Often they will purchase “as is”!

 - Closing convenience!
 Rarely in a low inventory market are buyers not willing to accommodate your closing date, along with a large due diligence sum the closing is more than likely going to happen, ensuring you a smooth transition to your new home.
 The potential savings of thousands could do wonders in providing you the ability to plan for your next move.